 - Fargesia rufa Green Panda, or "Green Panda bamboo"

-Removing Running Bamboos Organically
+Removing Running Bamboo Organically

 Digging to remove bamboo may work for small patches but is problematic for larger stands.
-Wet the soil first, then pick a shoot to start with and begin digging gingerly around the base.
+Wet the soil first, then pick a shoot and begin digging around the base.
 After you've loosened the soil enough to wiggle the plant, tug at it gently.
 You want to try to pull up as much of the plant and its rhizome system as possible with your tug, as opposed to just ripping it out and leaving a lot of the rhizomes behind.

+However, a running bamboo may be able to push up beyond the tarp's perimeters.
 To prevent such a result, consider using the smothering method in conjunction with burying bamboo barriers.

 - Cut the bamboo shoots down.